beta-tester/RPi-GPS-PPS-StratumOne/README.md

 <br />

-- **PSMD**, is coming from the gpsd service via shared memory and is also a combination of PPS0+NMEA(+PPS1), but handled by gpsd service.<br />
+- **PSMD**, is coming from the gpsd service via shared memory, handled by gpsd service.<br />
-it has a similar accuracy than the PPS0+PPS1 direckly.
+it has a similar accuracy than the PPS0/PPS1 direckly.
 <br />